Mutations

 Findings

-This mutation was identified in a Scottish-Italian man who also carried the PSEN1 A434T mutation (Ryan et al., 2016).
+This variant was initially identified in a Scottish-Italian man who also carried a variant classified as pathogenic, PSEN1 A434T (Ryan et al., 2016).
 He developed memory impairment and a gait disorder at age 42.
 Both his mental and motor symptoms worsened rapidly, resulting in severe cognitive impairment, development of various pyramidal and extrapyramidal signs, and death at age 47.
 Family history was limited, but his father had cognitive impairment and a shuffling gait before death due to brain hemorrhage at age 34.

 Neuropathology